Monika Gruber

 Monika Gruber (born 29 June 1971 in Wartenberg, district Erding) is a German cabaret artist and actress.

 Life and career

 Youth and education

 Monika Gruber was raised with her two younger brothers on their parental farm in Tittenkofen, Upper Bavaria.
 After completing her A-levels, she worked for several years as a foreign language secretary.
-At the age of 27, she had completed a two-and-a-half-year program at the Zerboni drama school.
+At the age of 27, she had completed a two-and-a-half-year program at the Ruth von Zerboni drama school.
 Her first theater engagement was from 2000 to 2005, as an ensemble member of Iberl-Bühne, directed by Georg Maier in Munich-Solln.